pozz94/BandcampRemainingCopiesExtension/README.md

 **or better yet:**
 - First download it and unpack it.

-- Then you go to the _Chrome menu/More tools/Extensions_.
+- Then go to the _Chrome menu/More tools/Extensions_.

 - Once you are there you enable developer mode in the top right corner.